 Knowing when and how to fight is as important as wave management.
 Two concepts define your trading approach: short trades and extended trades.

 Short trades favor champions with high burst on low cooldowns — Garen with Q into E, Darius with Q to apply bleed and back off.
 You deal your damage, back out before the enemy can respond, and wait for your cooldowns to come back.
-The goal is to whittle the enemy down over multiple short exchanges.

 Extended trades favor champions who deal sustained damage and have built-in healing — Aatrox with his Q-auto chains and W heal, Mordekaiser with his Q auto-reset and W sustain.
 The longer the fight goes, the more your regeneration tips the scales.
-Against these champions, short trades are actually better for the enemy.

-• Level 2 — two-ability all-in power.
+Two-ability all-in power.
 Many bruisers look for a level 2 all-in if the enemy is level 1 when you reach it.

-• Level 3 — full basic kit online.
+Full basic kit online.
 First real all-in window for most champions.

 Call for your jungler when the enemy has an unreachable lead and camping the wave isn’t enough, or when a tower dive is available and you need the extra body.
 Don’t call for a gank if you’re losing lane and shoved under your turret — give your jungler vision control and a favorable angle, not a forced dive into enemy hands.